mesleki2017/RAG-Retrieval-Augmented-Generation/RAG-Retrieval-Augmented-Generation/Ollama/Ollama vs OllamaEmbeddings.md

 ### OllamaEmbeddings(model="nomic-embed-text")

-- **Purpose:** This command is used to generate numerical representations (embeddings) of text data.
+- **Purpose:** This command is used to generate numerical representations ( #embedding s) of text data.
 Embeddings are essential for tasks like:
     - Text similarity search
     - Recommendation systems
     - Question answering
-- **Functionality:** It converts text into a numerical format that can be used by machine learning algorithms to understand and process the semantic meaning of the text.
+- **Functionality:** It converts text into a numerical format that can be used by machine learning algorithms to understand and process the #semantic meaning of the text.

 **In summary:**